jatin69/koshish-website-opendatagovhack/readme.md

 - `DEMO` - See the demo at [https://koshishodgh.000webhostapp.com/](https://koshishodgh.000webhostapp.com/)
 - `Trivia`- Website was made in 24 hours on 8th Oct 2017
 - `Requirements` - To serve properly, you need `php` and `mysql` installed
-- First, Import the database dump `id3182218_koshish.sql` into your mysql server
+- First, go to data-dumps and import the database dump `id3182218_koshish.sql` into your mysql server
 - Change database credentials in `Qconnect.php`
 - go to `src` directory and fire up the server `php -S localhost:3000`
 - Alternatively, you can serve with `xampp`